Boatswain's Mate Daniel R. McKeever

 his long-time girlfriend Helen Finnegan of Brookline, who he had met back in 1963.

 The couple settled in Jacksonville Beach, Florida in a rented home.
-After a brief

-honeymoon, Dan was back on the USS Ware and, in March 1968, headed into the Atlantic
+e USS Ware and, in March 1968, headed out to sea, destined for the Mediterranean Sea,

-destined for the Mediterranean Sea, Indian Ocean and the Persian Gulf.
-This deployment
+Indian Ocean and the Persian Gulf.
+This deployment with the U.S. Middle East Force

-with the U.S. Middle East Force lasted until September 1968, during which time the
+lasted until September 1968, during which time the USS Ware crossed the Equator six

 The USS Charles R. Ware returned from